 The twine is optional.
 It simply adds some rustic “flair”…and who doesn’t love flair 😉

 I don’t know about you, but I find it very hard to cut out a star without a template…so I googled “nativity star” and printed one out and cut into a template to trace onto the felt.

-4. Make and attach angel to manger.
+4. Make and attach angel to the manger.

-Cut out some felt wings for your peanut angel, and a halo.
 Hot glue the wings and halo in place, then hot glue the angel to the side of the cinnamon stick manger.

 We have guinea pigs at home, so I borrowed some of their hay to glue into the manger as well (certainly not required…although guinea pigs are super sweet pets, so this could be a good excuse?)

 6. Make and attach Joseph and Mary.

 I used brown felt for Joseph, and a baby blue for Mary, but anything goes.
 The felt is attached with hot glue, as are the googly eyes.

 Use another peanut for Jesus.
-I attached googly eyes, and made some “swaddling clothes” out of a blue felt, which was simply wrapped about the peanut and hot glued in place.
+I attached googly eyes and made some “swaddling clothes” out of a blue felt, which was simply wrapped about the peanut and hot glued in place.

 The kids love to take peanut baby Jesus out and play with him though, so I don’t do that 🙂

 I simply made a loop with twine to act as a tree hanger.
 Easy breezy.
 Your DIY nativity ornament is done!